Alligator Licenses and Permits

 Private Lands Alligator Management Program

 The Private Lands Alligator Management Program allows the harvest of non-hatchling alligators and collection of alligator eggs and/or hatchlings on specified private lands.
-The private land owner (or his designee) would be required to be licensed (an Alligator Trapping License for adult harvest, and an Alligator Farming License for eggs and hatchlings) and permitted (with appropriate tags for adults and hatchlings) to take alligators or alligator eggs on that property.
-To download an information package, go to the Private Lands Alligator Program webpage.
+The private land owner (or his or her designee) would be required to be licensed (an Alligator Trapping License for adult harvest, and an Alligator Farming License for eggs and hatchlings) and permitted (with appropriate tags for adults and hatchlings) to take alligators or alligator eggs on that property.
+To download an application, go to the Private Lands Alligator Program webpage.

 Statewide Nuisance Alligator Program